 So to avoid this problem, you can register your relationship and now you do not need to evidence 12 months of being in a de facto relationship.
 You will still need to meet the requirement to demonstrate that you are in a genuine de facto relationship at the time of application though.

-To find out more about how to register your relationship see this webpage at consumer and business services South Australia: http://www.cbs.sa.gov.au/registering-a-relationship-in-sa/
+To find out more about how to register your relationship see this webpage at consumer and business services in South Australia: https://www.cbs.sa.gov.au/registering-a-relationship-in-sa/

-For complete advice about your eligibility for a de facto partner visa call us on (08) 7226 2225 or email at email@example.com to book your consultation with a specialist agent.
+For complete advice about your eligibility for a de facto partner visa contact us to book your consultation with a specialist agent.